Tx20v2 is a hand-held wireless transmitter

 To replace the battery:

-- Make sure that the power on/off button is off (up) before)
+- Make sure that the power switch is off (up) before)

 adding or removing a battery.